-The Brits have their "spotted dicks" and the Danes their "burning love” (which frankly sound like the same, er... "socially"-transmitted disease), but Dominicans put up a good fight when it comes to a nation that finds the oddest names for the most delicious dishes.
+Brits have their "spotted dicks" and Danes their "burning love" (Brændende Kærlighed)* (which frankly sound like the same, er... "socially"-transmitted disease), but Dominicans put up a good fight when it comes to giving the oddest names to delicious foods.

-Here we bring you some of them; some are well-known, others not so much, let’s see how many of these you know.
+Here we bring you some of them; some are well-known, others not so much.
+Let's see how many of these you know.

 The rest of the world knows chimichurri as a herb-based sauce from Argentina.
-To Dominicans the beloved "chimi" is a local burger.
+To Dominicans, the beloved "chimi" is a local burger.
 Where did the name come from?
-I have no idea; but if you're ever outside the D.R. be mindful that you are not going to get the sinfully-delicious, sauce-dripping burger if you are served chimichurri.
+I have no idea; but if you're ever outside the D.R. be mindful that you are not going to get the sinfully delicious, sauce-dripping burger if you are served chimichurri.
 Unless you are in Washington Heights that is.

 Suspiro translates as "sigh" in English.
-A poetic name that evokes longing and nostalgia, at least in my mind, and yet in the Dominican Republic suspiro is meringue, something you eat, and merengue is something you dance to, an important distinction to keep in mind at all times.
+A poetic name that evokes longing and nostalgia, at least in my mind.
+And yet, in the Dominican Republic suspiro is meringue, something you eat, and merengue is something you dance to.
+An important distinction to keep in mind at all times.

 And back to the poetic.
-"To die dreaming" sounds like a Shakespeare tragedy, in reality it is the Dominican national drink.
+"To die dreaming" sounds like a Shakespeare tragedy, in reality, it is the Dominican national drink.
 Or at least it should be.
 The very cold mixture of milk and freshly-squeezed orange juice surprises your palate and refreshes your body; as an added bonus, morir soñando is very nutritious.